Uvalde school shooting: Bipartisan Safer Communities Act

 On June 23, the Senate passed the Bipartisan Safer Communities Act with bipartisan support in a 65–33 vote.
 15 Senate Republicans voted to support it.

 On June 24, the House of Representatives passed the Bipartisan Safer Communities Act with bipartisan support in a 234–193 vote.
 House Republican leaders opposed the bill and called for other House Republicans to similarly oppose, but 14 House Republicans still voted to support.

 On June 25, President Joe Biden signed the Bipartisan Safer Communities Act into law.
 It was the most significant federal gun reform legislation in almost 30 years, since the Brady Bill of 1993 and the since-expired Federal Assault Weapons Ban of 1994.

+Legacy

+Multiple memorials were held in Uvalde and across Texas in commemoration for the victims for the one year anniversary of the shooting on May 24, 2023.
+Survivors, family members and supporters gathered for events such as a 77-minute vigil (the amount of time waited outside the classroom by authorities), candlelight vigils, butterfly release, and mariachi performances.
+President Biden spoke about the anniversary at the White House with 21 candles at the base of the White House Grand Staircase, and spoke about his frustration at a lack of change in gun policy.
+Similar frustration was echoed by survivors and family members who waited for investigations and legal cases to finish and policy to change, and many of these topics have caused anger and strife to be seen throughout Uvalde.

+Cultural depictions

+In 2024, journalist Craig Garnett, publisher of the Uvalde Leader-News, released Uvalde's Darkest Hour through Texas A&M University Press.
+The book offers a detailed journalistic account of the events before, during, and after the shooting, as well as the local response and recovery efforts.

+Another nonfiction volume, The School Shooting in Uvalde: Preventions, Interventions and Solutions (2024), edited by Terry C. Robinson, explores policy failures and psychological, educational, and sociopolitical aspects of school shootings.